Team5924/resources/md/control-system/main-breaker.md

 ## operation

-pushing the red button disconnects the connection from the battery to the pdp and turns the robot off
+pushing the red button opens the circuit from the battery to the pdp and turns the robot off

-pushing the black tab in connects the battery to the pdp and turns the robot on
+pushing the black tab inward closes the circuit from the battery to the pdp and turns the robot on

 ## precautions

-ensure that the breaker is mounted securely
+* ensure that the breaker is mounted securely and accessibly

-also ensure that the red button can't be accidentally pressed by another robot or a moving part in the robot
+* ensure that the red button can't be [accidentally](https://youtu.be/ki76LH4gWYs?t=44) pressed by another robot or a moving part in the robot

 ## links